clulab/tomcat-text/README.md

   sbt "runMain org.clulab.asist.RunDialogAgent mqtt hostname port"
 ```

-The Dialog Agent currently subscribes to three topics on the Message Bus:

-  * "minecraft/chat"
-  * "agent/asr/final"
-  * "status/asistdataingester/userspeech"

 ### Input

-Messages read by the Dialog Agent, either from files or the Message Bus, are expected to consist of a CommonHeader structure, a CommonMsg structure, and a Data structure specific to the application generating the message.
+Messages read by the Dialog Agent, either from files or the Message Bus, are expected to include a Json structure with name "msg", and a  CommonMsg structure with the variable name "msg", and the following fields:

+"msg"
+  "experiment_id"
+  "trial_id"
+  "replay_root_id"
+  "replay_id"

+There are specific fields expected for the following topics:

+, and a Data structure specific to the application generating the message.
 Extra fields and structures in Metadata are ignored.
 Missing expected data are replaced with null values in the Json output.

+The Dialog Agent currently processes three metadata topics, from either files or the Message Bus:

+#### In-game chat

+topic:  minecraft/chat

+"msg"
+  "experiment_id"
+  "trial_id"
+  "replay_root_id"
+  "replay_id"
+"data"
+  "sender"
+  "text"

+#### UAZ ASR

+topic: "agent/asr/final"

+"msg"
+  "experiment_id"
+  "trial_id"
+  "replay_root_id"
+  "replay_id"
+"data"
+  "participant_id"
+  "id"
+  "text"

+#### Aptima ASR

+topic: "status/asistdataingester/userspeech"

+"msg"
+  "experiment_id"
+  "trial_id"
+  "replay_root_id"
+  "replay_id"
+"data"
+  "playername"
+  "text"

 ### Output